 E-Reserves/Digital course packs

 The U of M Libraries works with ELS to provide digital course materials (journal articles, scanned textbook chapters, etc.) for all online courses.
-Faculty teaching face-to-face and hybrid courses who are interested in decreasing textbook and course packet costs should contact Sara Hurley, ELS director, at email@example.com.
+Faculty teaching face-to-face and hybrid courses who are interested in decreasing textbook and course packet costs should contact email@example.com.

 Learning asset management

-Moodle’s gradebook can be confusing for faculty and students.
+Canvas’s gradebook can be complex.
 If you would like advice on setting up your gradebook, we can help.
-Talk to your instructional designer or email Jim Harpole at email@example.com.
+Talk to your instructional designer or email email@example.com.